hhru/api/docs_eng/resumes.md

 `logo_urls` — images of the company logo in different sizes.
 The client should take into account
               the probability that the resource will not be available at the specified link (`404 Not Found`).

+### Errors

+* `403 Forbidden` — The user is not an applicant.
+* `404 Not Found` — A resume with this ID was not found or is not available to the current user.

 <a name="similar"></a>
 ## Searching for jobs similar to a resume